 Now more than ever you need a retirement planning checklist.

-Everyone will be affected ... hopefully not as badly as this python!!
+Everyone will be affected ... hopefully not as badly as the python in the video!!

 For a long time retirement was blissfully seen as a delightful transition from responsibility and the cost of children to the tranquil financial and physical freedom of retirement … to the wonderful world of "lakah" (life after kids at home)!

 Wake up, the dream is over, wipe the sleep from your eyes.
 We are faced with a new reality.
 Drift into retirement at your peril.

 It's going to be a long haul exercise … so be prepared.